-Trust Fund - State administering agencies (SAAs) may draw down JAG funds either in advance or on a reimbursement basis.
-Nonfederal entities must maintain advance payments of federal awards in interest-bearing accounts, unless regulatory exclusions apply (2 CFR 200.305(b)(8)).
+Trust Fund - Units of local government may draw down JAG funds either in advance or on a reimbursement basis.
+Non-federal entities must maintain advance payments of federal awards in interest-bearing accounts, unless regulatory exclusions apply (2 CFR 200.305(b)(8)).
 Subrecipients that draw down JAG funds in advance are subject to the same requirement and must first establish an interest-bearing account.

-Tracking and reporting regarding JAG funds used for state administrative costs - As indicated earlier, up to 10 percent of a JAG award, including up to 10 percent of any earned interest, may be used for costs associated with administering the award.
-Administrative costs (when utilized) must be tracked separately; a recipient must report in separate financial status reports (SF-425) those expenditures that specifically relate to each particular JAG Award during any particular reporting period.
+Tracking and reporting regarding JAG funds used for administrative costs - As indicated earlier, up to 10 percent of a JAG award, including up to 10 percent of any earned interest, may be used for costs associated with administering the award.
+Administrative costs (when utilized) must be tracked separately; a recipient must report in separate financial status reports (SF-425) those expenditures that specifically relate to each particular JAG award during any particular reporting period.

-No commingling - Both the state recipient and all subrecipients of JAG funds are prohibited from commingling funds on a program-by-program or project-by-project basis.
+No commingling - Both the unit of local government recipient and all subrecipients of JAG funds are prohibited from commingling funds on a program-by-program or project-by-project basis.
 For this purpose, use of the administrative JAG funds to perform work across all active awards in any one year is not considered commingling.